timmknight/timmknight.github.io/_posts/2015-10-11-writing-your-first-module-in-node.md

 <img class="imagecenter" src="/assets/images/debug2.png" alt="">

-When we step inside the require function we head into the Node core, into a file called <a href="https://github.com/nodejs/node/blob/master/lib/module.js">module.js.</a> You can see here that require is just a function that takes a path as the argument.
+When we step inside the require function we head into the Node core, into a file called <a class='external' href="https://github.com/nodejs/node/blob/master/lib/module.js">module.js.</a> You can see here that require is just a function that takes a path as the argument.
 This require function just returns what comes back from the real require function.
 This is exactly how we use require in our app.js.

 <img class="imagecenter" src="/assets/images/debug3.png" alt="">